myclabs/ArrayComparator/README.md

 });
 ```

-* `setItemIdentityComparator` - Overrides the default identity comparator which determine if 2 items should be compared
+* `setItemIdentityComparator` - Overrides the default identity comparator which determine if 2 items represent the same thing

 Can be used for example to compare the `id` of the items.